What is a Mortgage Investment Corporation (MIC)?

 - We will connect you to our registered exempt market dealer.

-- A Suitability Assessment will be done with a exempt market dealers.
-(This is not time-consuming, 10-15 minutes)
+- A Suitability Assessment will be done with an exempt market dealer.

 - Nest will guide you on how to move the funds to invest.

-- Investor statements are sent out on the 15th each month
+- Investor statements are sent out on the 15th of each month

 Through which accounts can I invest?